 Isaly’s expanded to Pittsburgh, Pennsylvania in 1929 and then to Columbus, Ohio and further westward towards Iowa.
 2

-In the 1930’s, Isaly’s began a commercial building program that employed Art Deco and Art Moderne styled production facilities and retail outlets, most of which were designed by architect Vincent Schoeneman.
-2 The new five-story headquarters in Youngstown employed those elements with an exterior designed by architect Charles F. Owsley.
+In the 1930s, Isaly’s began a commercial building program that employed Art Deco and Art Moderne-styled production facilities and retail outlets, most of which were designed by architect Vincent Schoeneman.
+2 The new five-story headquarters in Youngstown employed those elements with an exterior design by architect Charles F. Owsley.

 At the company’s apex, it invented novel products such as the Klondike Bar and Skyscraper Cones.
 2